nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useSet.md

 > ### Params
 >
 > - __initialState?__: _Iterable<T> | (() => Iterable<T>)_
-An Array or other iterable object whose elements are key-value pairs, or function that returns it.
+An iterable object whose elements are added to Set, or function that returns it.
 >

 > ### Returns